jasonn85/Skewt/README.md

 ## How was this app built?
 ### SwiftUI
+- Fully declarative UI
+- Immutable state managed via...

 ### Redux
-- A custom implementation of Redux was built, following this article: [Redux architecture and mind-blowing features](https://wojciechkulik.pl/ios/redux-architecture-and-mind-blowing-features)
+- A dirt simple implementation of Redux, following this article: [Redux architecture and mind-blowing features](https://wojciechkulik.pl/ios/redux-architecture-and-mind-blowing-features)
-- Every view uses a `Store` `@EnvironmentObject` with one immutable state
+- Every view uses a `@EnvironmentObject var store: Store<SkewtState>` with `@Published private(set) var state: State` state
-- Each UI action dispatches an `Action` to the store
+- Each UI action dispatches an `Action` to the store's `dispatch`
 - Every state struct has a `Reducer` pure function to turn a `State` and an `Action` into a new `State`
 - `Middleware`s handle remote data, saving state, logging, and handling location data